sheak9363/Virtual-try-on-clothes/README.md

-# Virtual Room Try-On for Coolers (Eyewear)
+# Virtual Room Try-On for cloths(shirts)

 ## Overview

-This project demonstrates a virtual room try-on feature for coolers (eyewear) using computer vision.
-Using Mediapipe for facial landmark detection and OpenCV for image manipulation, we overlay a pair of coolers on a user's face in real-time via webcam.
+This project demonstrates a virtual room try-on feature for cloths (shirts) using computer vision.
+Using Mediapipe for facial landmark detection and OpenCV for image manipulation, we overlay a shirt on a user's body in real-time via webcam.

 ## Features